crcerror/lfl-create/README.md

 _Intital version 0.1 created on 06/08/17_
 * Just launching ability and a test what can be done in simple coding
 * Just released for laughing....
-* released for testing purposed into unix system!
+* released for testing purposed to dive into unix system!
 * The name lfl-create was used in future version

 _version 0.15 created 06/12/17_